Put simply, renewable energies are at least as cheap as their fossil fuel alternatives. Here’s why.

 The fact that fossil fuels are more expensive than renewables is disguised because externality costs of fossil fuels are hidden in ordinary price comparisons.
 Renewables are not an expense but a saving, a figure that could run into the hundreds of billions.

 Matt Bevington is a member of the Green Party and a contributor to the Fabian ReviewLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.